codam-coding-college/MLX42/README.md

 #### Documented
 Almost all functions and types are fully documented giving you a clue as to how to approach and use the library.
-No more guessing and searching how something functions or is supposed to be work.
+No more guessing and searching how something functions or is supposed to work.

 #### Custom XPM (XPM42) format
 A custom simple to use XPM-like format which has some minor differences to the XPM3 format.